Professor Marina Eliza Spaliara

-- Senior Lecturer (Economics)
+- Professor (Economics)

 Marina's research is centred around the area of financial economics with a particular focus on firms' real and financial decisions under financial frictions.
 Her recent research has looked at the impact of credit constraints on firms' K/L ratio; the link between financial constraints and firms' export market participation decisions; firms' exporting decisions on corporate failures and the role of bond finance in firms' survival in Asia.

 Görg, H. and Spaliara, M.E.
 (September 2013), Export-market exit during the crisis: Evidence from the UK, VoxEU.

 - SIRE (Scottish Institute for Research in Economics) Workshop Grant (2012)

 - SIRE (Scottish Institute for Research in Economics) Conference Grants (2011, 2012)

 - British Academic Research Grant (2011)

 - European Co-operation in Science and Technology Research Grants (2009, 2011)

 - Financial markets and asset pricing